CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/Performance-Opt/performance-optimization.md

 Using 360 cpus on the Cycle Cloud Cluster, it would take ~6.11 days to run a full year, using 3 HBv3-120 compute nodes.

 Table 6.
-Extrapolated Cost of HBv3-120 used for CMAQv5.4 Annual Simulation based on 2 day CONUS2 benchmark
+Extrapolated Cost of HBv3-120 used for CMAQv5.4 Annual Simulation based on 2 day 12US1 CONUS benchmark

 | Benchmark Case | Number of PES | Compute Nodes | Number of HBv3-120 Nodes | Pinning | Pricing    |   Cost per node | Time to completion (hour)   | Extrapolate Cost for Annual Simulation  | Annual Cost | Days to Complete Annual Simulation |
 | -------------  | ------------  |  -------      | --------------- | -------    |  -------------- | ------------------          |  --------------------------------------------------    | --- | ---- | --- |